Internships 101

 Should an intern report to multiple supervisors?

 Depending on the size of your organization, exposing your interns to coworkers in other departments can improve your program for you and your intern.
 Working on projects in various fields can expose interns to different aspects of your business that may interest them.
 It allows the intern to feel more connected to members of your organization and gain more contacts.
 It also helps ensure that your intern always has something to do and never has to sit idly waiting for you to direct or instruct them.
-If they don’t understand, the best thing is to schedule a meeting with the people the work is impacting.
+If they don’t understand, scheduling a meeting with the people the work impacts is best.
 Have them explain their day, their needs, and their roadblocks.

 Giving feedback to interns

-The internship plan that you create with your intern provides you with a set of topics to evaluate your intern’s performance and for your intern to assess their experience.
-During your check-in meetings, you can consult this plan to discuss what your intern feels they’ve learned and how much progress they’ve made toward achieving their goals.
+The internship plan you develop alongside your intern outlines topics for evaluating their performance and for them to assess their experience.
+During your check-in meetings, you can refer to this plan to discuss what your intern feels they’ve learned and how much progress they’ve made toward achieving their goals.

 Halfway through the internship, provide a performance review.
-This evaluation should serve two purposes: to understand how you could better manage the intern and ensure the intern knows what they need to do to end their time successfully.
-Students earning academic credit are likely to have midpoint and end of term evaluation forms provided by and required by their academic departments.
+This evaluation should serve two purposes: helping you understand how to better manage the intern and ensuring they know what they need to do to end their time successfully.
+Students earning academic credit will likely have midpoint and end-of-term evaluation forms provided and required by their academic departments.

 Dig deeper into this topic: How to supervise an intern

-At the end of the internship, you and your intern should conduct an exit interview.
+You and your intern should conduct an exit interview at the end of the internship.
 In this interview, you should give your intern a final evaluation of their work at your company and offer them a chance to do the same.
 You can use this time to gain insight from your intern on your company’s culture and your leadership style.
 If your internship could lead to a full-time or ongoing position, this is an excellent time to discuss or offer this opportunity.
-After this interview, make sure to record your thoughts on your intern’s performance to use in future recommendations.
+After this interview, record your thoughts on your intern’s performance to use in future recommendations.

 How to optimize your internship program